kemapak/blog/technical-documentation-templates/templates/architectural-investigation-template.md

 What third party technologies are used.
 Their implications, licenses, fees.

 ### Internationalization & Localization
-How you will address language bundless, how to handle both localization and internationalization.
+How you will address language bundles, how to handle both localization and internationalization.

 ### Additional Information
-Anyting that is not mentioned add here or create other headings.
+Anything that is not mentioned add here or create other headings.

 ## Assumptions
 What are the assumptions made.